home-assistant/home-assistant.io/source/voice_control/best_practices.markdown

 Learn how in [Exposing your entities to Assist](/voice_control/voice_remote_expose_devices/).

 It might be tempting to expose all entities to Assist, but doing so will come with a performance penalty.
 The more entity names and aliases the parser will have to go through, the more time it will spend matching.
 And if you’re using a LLM-based conversation agent, it will incur a higher cost per request, due to the larger context size.
-So **we recommend you expose the bare minimum** you know you are going to use with voice assistants.
+Only expose the bare minimum you know you are going to use with voice assistants.

 ### Check names and create aliases